top of page

 Over time, these well-managed single case agreements become a vital part of maintaining stable cash flow and continuous care.
 For practices offering ABA billing services, a solid system also streamlines payment tracking and keeps revenue predictable.

-Why Single Case Agreements Matter
+Why Single Case Agreements Matter?

 A single case agreement allows patients to continue needed care without high out-of-network costs and ensures providers are paid fairly.
 It also helps insurance companies identify gaps in their networks so members can access timely treatment.